perseids-project/JackSON/README.md

 	rake app:make['name']

+After running this rake command keep your terminal open, or push the current process into the background with CTRL-Z.  It is listening for changes to your .scss files so it can build CSS.

 ### JackSON and AngularJS
 JackSON.js is a mostly by-the-book RESTful API, so you don't have to use JackSON.js.